abitravers1989/countMyWords/README.md

 ## My approach

-I tried to use lean/agile methodology by creating the minimum / most simple application which would still satisfy the given criteria.
+I tried to use lean/agile methodology by creating the minimum / most simple application which would satisfy the given criteria.

 For this reason, I chose to make a commandline node application.
 I felt this involved less code than a browser application(as I didn't have to create the views).

 #### Programme design approach